8 Defenses Against Nasty People

 1. Disengage

-Of course, it is personal in the sense that the nastiness was directed at you and something about you must have been irksome to the other person.
-Yet is not personal because the venom does not reside in you, but in her.
-She obviously has a problem which is bothering her enough to translate into action, but you don’t have to make it your problem by allowing yourself to get drawn into the ring.
-Let her work it out herself.
+Of course, it’s personal in that the nastiness was directed at you.
+Yet is not about you because the venom does not reside in you, but in the other person.
+They obviously have a problem which is bothering them.
+But you don’t have to make it your problem by allowing yourself to get drawn in.
+Look at them with compassion in your eyes, because of the pain they have inside them.

 5. Forgive the person

-All of us are trying our best.
+Understan that all of us are trying our best.
 No one is intentionally nasty.
-Every person has her reasons for acting in a certain way, regardless of whether you are aware of these reasons or approve of them.
-You have probably been nasty to someone else yourself, and can easily justify to yourself why that person deserved your anger.
+Every person has their reasons for acting in a certain way.
+You have probably at times been nasty to someone else too.
 Well, this time you are the other person.
 Put it down to karma, and forgive the other person now because someday you too will need forgiveness.

 6. Find a way to co-exist

 If this person is a family member, friend or colleague, you may have to spend time together again whether you like it or not.
-Decide how you will deal with the times you are with her.
-You could agree to ignore each other, just say hello, or talk only about what is necessary.
+Decide how you will behave at those times.
+You could ignore each other, just say hello and nothing else, or talk only about what is necessary.
 If this person is not a key relationship in your life, it may make sense to just stay out of each other’s way as far as possible.

 7. Give a neutral reply if necessary